contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `visual_mode`
-`visual_mode`: section in the configuration allows you to customize the appearance and behavior of the cursor specifically in vi-like normal mode.
+section in the configuration allows you to customize the appearance and behavior of the cursor specifically in vi-like normal mode.
 ``` yaml
 profiles:
   profile_name: